 preparation.

-BREAKING THE BREAD OF THE WORD (Series 21, n.
-44)
+BREAKING THE BREAD OF THE WORD (Series 23, n.
+17)

-Below is a LECTIO DIVINA APPROACH TO THE SUNDAY - WEEKDAY LITURGY:
+Below is a LECTIO DIVINA APPROACH TO THE SUNDAY - WEEKDAY LITURGY: March 23-29, 2025.)

-“JESUS SAVIOR: He Incarnates God’s Generous Love”
+“JESUS SAVIOR: He Is God’s One More Chance”

 BIBLE READINGS